slerer/nvim/README.md

 **NOTE** (You will notice treesitter pulling in a bunch of parsers the next time you open Neovim)

-each video will be associated with a branch so checkout the one you are interested in

 ## Get healthy